Collaborative Investigative Composing (CIC)

 Many important stories, perhaps including your own, are left untold.
 If you have a story to tell and wish to collaborate to create a music composition based on your story, contact me at firstname.lastname@example.org.
 We can co-create Collaborative Investigative Compositions for various instruments, vocal solos or choral groups, or mixed ensembles, to tell your story via the arts.

-1. Collaborative Investigative Composing provides an alternative voice to journalists and other authors and story tellers for whom the written or spoken word is censored, unpublished, ignored, or eclipsed by other events.
+1. Collaborative Investigative Composing provides an alternative voice to journalists and other authors and story tellers for whom the written or spoken word is censored, silenced, ignored, or eclipsed by other events.

 3. Most written descriptors are visual.
 Engaging other senses can make a story feel less abstract and reveal human connections..
 Collaborative Investigative Composing engages the auditory sense and opens up potential to expand our aural vocabulary.
 Auditory sensorial cues tend to create and evoke strong memories.
 A multidisciplinary combination of investigative journalism or any storytelling with music compositions and performances offers audiences multiple perspectives from which to experience a story.